Pentakill

 Pentakill is a virtual heavy metal band associated with the League of Legends universe.
-Their music is primarily composed and performed by Riot Games' in-house music team but features cameos by various renowned metal musicians.
+Their music is primarily composed and performed by Riot Games' in-house music team but features cameos by various metal musicians.
 Their second album, Grasp of the Undying, reached Number 1 on the iTunes metal charts in 2017.
 Their third album III: Lost Chapter was premiered using an interactive "live" concert.

 Members

 Pentakill currently consists of seven members, all from the League of Legends universe: vocalists Kayle (Noora Louhimo) and Karthus (Jørn Lande), guitarist Mordekaiser, keyboardist Sona, bassist Yorick, and drummer Olaf.
 Other characters who appear include Viego.